 In January 2014 Irish Water assumed responsibility for public water and wastewater services in Ireland.
-We manage all aspects of business water accounts including billing for water services.
+We manage all aspects of business water accounts including water rates and billing for water services.

 The application of VAT and the timing of its introduction is a matter for the Government.
-There is no change in VAT at this time for business customers.
-Water services that were previously exempt from VAT will continue to be exempt.
+Water supply and wastewater collection services are currently exempt from VAT with the following exceptions:

 Creating a fair charging framework

 There are currently over 44 different business charging regimes with over 500 different price levels across the country.
 As a result, customers with similar water services pay very different amounts depending on their location.
 The Commission for Regulation of Utilities (CRU) held a final consultation on its proposed decision on future water tariffs for business customers.
 This consultation is now closed and a final decision on the charges was published on 3 July 2019.
 Irish Water welcomes the final decision which sets out a national set of charges that will be transparent, cost-reflective, and equitable for all businesses countrywide.

 - The design of the new price structure

 - A review of the costs of serving the business community

 - How its planned to gradually transition business customers to the new framework over time

 - National Charges as opposed to individual Local Authority charges